Olga Albizu

 Olga Albizu Rosaly (1924–2005) was an abstract expressionist painter from Ponce, Puerto Rico.
 Albizu Rosaly was the first woman dedicated to abstraction in Puerto Rico.

 Life

-Albizu was born and raised in Puerto Rico, where she studied painting with the Spanish painter Esteban Vicente from 1943 to 1947.
+Albizu was born to a relatively wealthy family and raised in Puerto Rico, where she studied painting with the Spanish painter Esteban Vicente from 1943 to 1947.
 She received a B.A. from the University of Puerto Rico in 1946.
 In 1948 she moved to New York City on a fellowship for post-graduate work at the Art Students League, where she studied under Morris Kantor, Carl Holty, and Vaclav Vytlacil.
 She also studied with Hans Hofmann and subsequently became his apprentice.
 After that, she did further studies in Europe at the Académie de la Grande Chaumière in Paris and the Accademia di Belle Arti in Florence.
 Later, she spent a year painting in the Provence, as painters such as Van Gogh and Cézanne had done before her.
 In 1953 she returned to New York.

+In 1957, Albizu premiered in The First Comprehensive Exhibition of Contemporary Puerto Rican Artists.
+Paintings by Albizu were formally inaugurated at the Pan American Union June 16, 1966.
+Albizu was extensively exhibited in Puerto Rico, Israel, and the US.